The Hondells: History

 Usher then recruited a group of studio musicians – including Glen Campbell, Al DeLory, Tommy Tedesco, and Richie Podolor – to record an album of Honda-related songs for Mercury Records, with production credited to Nick Venet, though Usher was the brains behind the record.
-Aside from "Little Honda," most of the songs on The Hondells' Go Little Honda album were written by Usher and KFWB disc jockey and lyricist Roger Christian.
+Aside from "Little Honda," most of the songs on the Hondells' Go Little Honda album were written by Usher and KFWB disc jockey and lyricist Roger Christian.
 The album's cover showed a four-member group and its liner notes contained an elaborate back story, penned by Christian, which posited one Ritchie Burns as the founder and leader of the band.
 At the time the album was delivered, the name of the group had not been decided.
 Under consideration were two names: "The Rising Sons" and "The Hondells."
 Venet chose the latter and released "Little Honda" as a single under the new group name.
 As the song climbed the charts, Usher assembled a band to tour in support, and "Little Honda" eventually peaked at No. 9 on the U.S. pop singles chart.

-Contrary to popular belief, session musician drummer Hal Blaine (creator of the name "The Wrecking Crew") was not the drummer on The Hondells' version of "Little Honda".
-The drummer on The Hondells' "Little Honda" was Wayne Edwards who together with Richard Burns (who played bass on the session and was cited on the album's liner notes as the band's "founder") went out on the road as part of the touring Hondells.
-Blaine played drums on The Super Stocks' "Little Honda" (produced by Gary Usher for Capitol) and on Pat Boone's version of the tune (produced by Terry Melcher as a single for Dot Records).
+Contrary to popular belief, session musician drummer Hal Blaine (creator of the name "The Wrecking Crew") was not the drummer on the Hondells' version of "Little Honda".
+It was Wayne Edwards, who, together with Richard Burns (who played bass on the session and was cited on the album's liner notes as the band's "founder"), went out on the road as part of the touring Hondells.
+Blaine played drums on the Super Stocks' "Little Honda" (produced by Gary Usher for Capitol) and on Pat Boone's version of the tune (produced by Terry Melcher as a single for Dot Records).

-As soon as they saw The Hondells' version on the charts, Capitol Records released a single of their Beach Boys version and scored a minor hit as well.
+As soon as they saw the Hondells' version on the charts, Capitol Records released a single of their Beach Boys version and scored a minor hit as well.

 The Hondells scored another modest hit single in 1966 with a cover of the Lovin' Spoonful song "Younger Girl" (Mercury 72562) before disbanding.
 Randy Thomas sang the lead.

 The Hondells also recorded commercials for Pepsi and Coty Cosmetics.
-Musicians on these recordings were Ritchie Burns, Glen Campbell, Wayne Edwards, Dennis McCarthy, Randy Thomas, who sang the lead on the Pepsi commercial and Al Ferguson who sang the lead on the Coty commercial.
+Musicians on these recordings were Ritchie Burns, Glen Campbell, Wayne Edwards, Dennis McCarthy, Randy Thomas (who sang the lead on the Pepsi commercial), and Al Ferguson (who sang the lead on the Coty commercial).